-To many people, the words "mountain lion" whispered through the trees brings to mind thoughts of freedom, independence, and individuality, or images of pristine, untouched wilderness.
+To many people, the words "mountain lion" whispered through the trees bring to mind thoughts of freedom, independence, and individuality.
 The mountain lion is all that and more.
 It goes by many names, including puma, cougar, and panther.
-Regardless of what one chooses to call it, the mountain lion has a huge American range, stretching from the northern to the southern borders, and from coast to coast.
+The mountain lion has a huge American range, stretching from southern Canada to nearly the southern tip of South America and from coast to coast.

 For more information on mountain lion safety, tips for living in mountain lion country, and even education lessons for classes, see the Arizona Game and Fish Department website.